rmanca/DemoWebApp/README.md

 ## Node Routing
 [Node routing](http://expressjs.com/en/guide/routing.html) is how I switch between pages when clicking on the navigation tabs.
 My routes live in `index.js`.
 Don't forget to restart your server whenever you make any changes to the `index.js` server file, else nothing you do will be picked up when you're running locally.

-## Node Routing / EJS Templates
+## EJS Templates
 If you don't want to rewrite the same code in multiple files (eg. a header, nav, or footer), templating is gonna be your best friend.
+EJS is a templating language (there are many) that looks pretty similar to normal html, but there are a few extra things you can do.
 I wrote a footer, header, and nav in `views/partials` and they get injected into my pages (in `views/pages`) by writing `<% include ../partials/header %>`.
 [Here](https://scotch.io/tutorials/use-ejs-to-template-your-node-application) is a tutorial I found helpful for ejs partials/templates to help with reusable code.

 ## Other helpful things
 If you're looking for some boss fonts, check out [Google Fonts](https://fonts.google.com/), where you can browse around for some free ones and then just insert the script tag in your `<head>` of the ones that you like (mine lives in `views/partials/header.ejs`).